Injury Prevention Ballwin, MO

 Why Do Injuries Happen? | Injury Prevention in Ballwin, MO

-While anyone can suffer an injury almost at any time and for numerous different reasons, they generally occur because your soft tissue, bones, and joints cannot handle the force, torque, or stretching that they are subjected to in a given movement or collision.
+While anyone can suffer an injury almost at any time and for numerous different reasons, they generally happen because your soft tissue, bones, and joints cannot handle the force, torque, or stretching that are required or are possible in a given activity.
 There are three common dysfunctions that lead to injury:

 Muscle Imbalance

-Muscle balance is essential to supporting joints and preventing injury.
-Imbalance can result in an overreliance on one muscle group, which may cause your body to use it in a way it shouldn’t.
-It also causes posture dysfunction, and one set of muscles becoming fatigued faster, making them more susceptible to injuries.
-Muscle imbalance applies to insufficient muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or within muscle groups, such as the four muscles in the rotator cuff having different levels of strength.
-Muscle imbalance can lead to:
+Muscle balance is crucial to supporting joints and staving off injury.
+Imbalance can lead to dependency on one muscle group, causing it to perform actions it cannot do safely.
+It also causes posture dysfunction, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
+Injuries can be caused by poor muscle balance between muscle groups, such as having a strong chest and weak back, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
+Symptoms include:

-Personalized injury prevention with our knowledgeable physical therapists in Ballwin, MO will bring balance to your muscles.
+Personalized injury prevention with our licensed physical therapists in Ballwin, MO will bring balance to your muscles.

 Movement Dysfunction

-Movement dysfunction can result in poor balance and impede your body’s ability to naturally perform functional movements, increasing your risk of injury.
+Movement dysfunction can result in poor balance and lead to your body bending in unnatural ways, causing injury.
 Neurological issues, inflammation, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
-It can cause injury through:
+Symptoms include:

 • Muscle imbalance